NCLEX Scoring

 Beyond your overall score, we show performance by Client Needs category.
 This reveals whether your overall theta is driven by broad competence or strength in specific areas masking weaknesses elsewhere.

-Important: Your readiness score reflects your performance on practice questions.
-While our scoring methodology mirrors NCLEX principles, many factors affect actual exam performance.
-Use your score as a guide for preparation focus, not a guarantee of results.
+Important: Your readiness score reflects your performance on RN Test Pro practice questions, not on the official NCLEX.
+Our scoring methodology applies adaptive and psychometric principles for preparation purposes only — it is not the official NCLEX algorithm.
+Many factors affect actual exam performance.
+Use your readiness score as a guide for preparation focus, not as a guarantee of pass or fail.

 Why Scoring Matters for NCLEX Preparation